smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Deployment File
+# LambdaSharp Module File

-The λ# deployment file defines the parameters and functions of a deployment.
+The λ# module file defines the parameters and functions of a module.
 Parameters can be either values or AWS resources.
-Functions are .NET Core projects that are wired up to various invocation sources defined in the deployment file.
-Parameters, resources, and their access permissions are shared across all functions that are part of the same deployment.
+Functions are .NET Core projects that are wired up to various invocation sources defined in the module file.
+Parameters, resources, and their access permissions are shared across all functions that are part of the same module.
 The λ# tool generates the CloudFormation template, compiles .NET Core projects, uploads all assets, and automatically creates/updates the CloudFormation stack.

 __Table of Contents__
 1. [General](#general)